 Norvell’s teams are known for elite special teams play, and that was on display in his first season with the Seminoles.
 Florida State tied for second in the NCAA with five blocked kicks, including two blocked field goals, two blocked punts and one blocked PAT.
 FSU was one of only two teams in the country to block multiple field goals and multiple punts in 2020.
 Additionally, the Seminoles ranked 16th in the nation in net punting average.

-The team posted a program-record 3.127 grade-point average in the spring 2020 semester, an immediate indication of the importance Norvell places on academics in his program.
+The team posted a program-record 3.127 grade-point average in the spring 2020 semester, an immediate indication of the importance Norvell places on academics in his program, and Florida State produced a program-record 10 Academic All-ACC selections after the 2022 season.
 As another public signal, 182 players have earned a Seminole Scholar patch on their uniform as part of a program Norvell introduced to recognize academic achievement.

 Memphis was one of three FBS teams to rank in the top-15 nationally in scoring offense every year from 2016-19, along with Ohio State and Oklahoma.
 As an FBS offensive coordinator or head coach, Norvell and Lincoln Riley were the only individuals to coach a 1,000-yard receiver each season from 2013-19.

 Memphis shined on special teams under Norvell as the Tigers were one of only two schools with at least one kickoff return touchdown each year from 2016-19, and their 11 kickoff return touchdowns over that span were the most in the nation.
 The 2019 team ranked second in the country in special teams efficiency by ESPN, trailing only Penn State which hired Norvell’s special teams coordinator prior to the 2019 season.